Welshy92/jacobs-tech-tips/docs/testing.md

 * Form on index.html doesn't get the same level of padding as the rest of the content.
 Added specific padding to their class + elements.

+* captions not aligning correctly.
+Changed .content > p to .content > p *.caption to stop them from inheriting the incorrect text alignment.

 ### **Known Bugs**